rwanderc/blog/_posts/2015-12-27-twos-complement.markdown

 - two's complement
 - complement
 - bitwise
+- basics
 ---

 Have you ever thought about how numbers are represented in your computer?
 We all know that computers "talk" in binary, but how exactly does it work?

 In this post, I will briefly introduce **Two's Complement**, which is the way signed integer numbers are represented.
-Signed data type are data types that support representation of negative and positive values.
+Signed data type are data types that support representation of negative and positive values.<!--more-->

 In the following examples, I will use Java 7 data types for explanations.
 Java 8 SE provides some differences in `int` types, that will not be considered.